Contact speeding offence lawyer Alistair Haskett on 0800 ROAD LEGAL (0800 762353)

 We’ve been saying that for years.

 Road safety depends on all sorts of things, like the quality of roads, vehicle technologies and capabilities, driver training and decision making, and enforcement visibility and powers.
 Nowadays there are far more cars and miles travelled, and far less accidents.
-Our true incidence of road deaths has been cut by 75% since 1989.
+Our true incidence of road deaths has been cut by some 75% since 1989.
 This huge improvement in road safety statistics coincides with better roads, better cars, staged driver licensing, and improved policing.
 It’s not just about speed or alcohol.

 We should carefully examine government adverts and use of statistics about speeding.
 We’ve all seen the adverts about how speed kills.
 But what does that really mean and how fairly is this being put?
 In 1973 New Zealand lowered the speed limit from 100km/h to 80km/h because of the oil crisis.
 Over the next 10 years there was a 17% increase in fatalities despite a lower speed limit.
 Similar results have been found in Canada and the United States of America, where increasing speed limits has lowered crash rates by between 8 and 13%.